-Lakers News: Latest on LeBron James Post Opt Out, Possible Nuggets Trade, More
+Lakers News: Latest on LeBron James Post-Opt-Out, Possible Nuggets Trade, More

-Lakers News: Latest on LeBron James Post Opt Out, Possible Nuggets Trade, MoreJune 29, 2018
+Lakers News: Latest on LeBron James Post-Opt-Out, Possible Nuggets Trade, MoreJune 29, 2018

 The Los Angeles Lakers appear to be in a perfect position to return to the top of the NBA in the coming days and weeks.